Linear Strands of Initial Ideals of Determinantal Facet Ideals: Background

 \section{Background}

 In this section we introduce some necessary background to be used for the rest of the paper.
-To start, we discuss determinantal facet ideals and establish some notation related to these ideals and the simplicial complexes that parametrize them.
-We then give the definition of the \emph{linear strand} of a minimal homogeneous complex, which will be used extensively in later sections.
-Finally, we conclude with some results on ideals generated by maximal minors, including the definition of the classical \emph{Eagon-Northcott} complex.
-We conclude with an observation stating that the multigraded Betti numbers of the minimal free resolution of the initial ideal of the ideal of maximal minors with respect to any term order has multigraded Betti numbers that are either $0$ or $1$.
+In particular, we discuss determinantal facet ideals and establish some notation related to these ideals and the simplicial complexes that parametrize them.